fol2/Octopus_Agile_Helper/README.md

 2. **Highest Rate**: Shows the highest upcoming rate with its time slot
 3. **Average Rate**: Displays the average rate for a user-defined period

+## Auto-Refresh Logic

+1. We run a 1-minute global timer.
+Each minute:
+   - The app re-checks upcoming rates & hides expired slots.
+2. At 4pm daily, if the next day's data is missing, we fetch from Octopus.
+3. If you open the app and have no data, or you do a pull-to-refresh, we fetch from Octopus.

 ## License
 TBD